Chicago police officer shot, suspect killed in South Loop

 The officer who was shot was able to apply a tourniquet to his own leg while his partner applied pressure, Johnson said.
 Fellow officers took the 16-year veteran in a squad car to the hospital, and his injuries were not considered life-threatening, he said.

-The officer was released from the hospital Friday afternoon, police said.
+The officer was released from the hospital on July 22, 2016, police said.

 “This is just another example of too many guns and too many people willing to use them,” Johnson said.
 “But it also illustrates how Chicago Police officers put their lives on the line every day to keep the city of Chicago safe.”